wadudrahman/Ecommerce_Laravel-project-/readme.md

+## About This Project
-##  In today’s fast-changing business environment, it’s extremely important to be able to respond to client needs in the most effective and timely manner.
+In today’s fast-changing business environment, it’s extremely important to be able to respond to client needs in the most effective and timely manner.
 If your customers wish to see your business online and have instant access to your products or services.This Project allows viewing various products available to user and enables registered users to purchase desired products instantly using Stripe payment processor and also can place order by using cash on delivery option.The system flow is the super administrator  will be the one that manages the user panel,Other admin panel, manages the system and the maintenance.This project have Multi-Authentication For User Login and Admin Login

 ## **Technology: Html, CSS, Bootstrap, JavaScript, PHP, Laravel Framework